 The Chair-in-Office conveys the outcomes of the Forum meeting to the Secretary-General.

-Participation of Civil Society
+Participation of GFMD Mechanisms

-Appropriate arrangements shall be made for the participation of civil society, including relevant NGOs.
+Appropriate arrangements shall be made for the participation of GFMD Mechanisms (for civil society, including relevant NGOs, business and mayors / local authorities).
+Member States co-chairing Working Groups, thematic meetings or Summit Roundtables may invite a mechanism to co-chair.

 Format of Forum meetings